 - You can hide or show columns in related tables too.
-Click Options on the related table and click Show/Hide Columns.
+Click the Options button on the related table and click Show/Hide Columns.
 Check boxes to show the columns.
 Uncheck boxes to hide them.

 View related photos and files

-Feature layers can include related photos or other files as attachments, which can be viewed from the attribute table.
-These attachments are stored in the Photos and Files column of the attribute table.
+Feature layers can include related photos or other files as attachments, which you can view from the attribute table.

 Do any of the following to view related photos and files: